Fred Carter: College

-Career
+Professional career

 Baltimore Bullets

-A 6 ft 3 in (1.91 m) guard, Carter was selected by the Baltimore Bullets in the third round (43rd overall) of the 1969 NBA draft.
+A 6 ft 3 in (1.91 m) guard, Carter was selected by the Baltimore Bullets in the third round of the 1969 NBA draft, 43rd overall.
+Carter was also drafted by the Dallas Chaparrals in the 1969 American Basketball Association draft, but chose to play for the Bullets.
 Bullet teammate, and fellow Philadelphian, Ray Scott gave Carter the nickname "Mad Dog" after Carter once bit Scott during a one-on-one practice drill.
+He was also called "Doggy" by his teammates.
 Carter played on Bullets teams that included future Naismith Memorial Basketball Hall of Fame players Gus Johnson, Earl Monroe, and Wes Unseld, as well as players like Jack Marin, Kevin Loughery, and Scott.
 They taught Carter what was needed to be a successful NBA player.
+While he was a reserve guard during his two regular seasons in Baltimore, his level of play rose during the NBA playoffs each season.